hyperledger/besu-docs/docs/Tutorials/Kubernetes/Maintenance.md

 !!! important

-    When updating Besu nodes across a cluster, perform the updatesas a rolling update and not all at once, especially for the validator pool.
+    When updating Besu nodes across a cluster, perform the updates as a rolling update and not all at once, especially for the validator pool.
 If all the validators are taken offline, the chain halts, and you must wait for round changes to expire before blocks are created again.